doanduyhai/Achilles/README.markdown

 # Presentation #

- Achilles is an open source Persistence Manager for Apache Cassandra.
+  Achilles is an **open source** Persistence Manager for **Apache Cassandra**.
 Among all the features:

- - 2 implementations: Thrift & CQL3
+- Advance bean mapping (compound primary key, composite partition key, timeUUID...)
- - Dirty check for simple and collection/map type properties
+- Display of DML scripts & DDL statements
- - Lazy loading
+- JUnit @Rule with embedded **Cassandra** server for productive development
- - Collections and map support
+- Native collections and map support
- - Support for clustered entities in Thrift & CQL3
+- Advanced queries (slice, native or typed)
- - Support for compound primary key and composite partition key
+- Native support for counters
- - Advanced queries (slice, native or typed) in CQL3
+- Runtime setting of consistency level, ttl and timestamp
- - Support for counters
+- Batch mode for atomic commits in next major release (along side with migration to **Cassandra 2.0**)
- - Support for runtime setting of consistency level, ttl and timestamp
+- Dirty check and lazy loading
- - Batch mode for atomic commits soon (atomicity only available for **CQL3** impl)
+- And more to come ...

 # Installation #